-To contact our North Carolina Pro Bono Resource Center staff, please call 919.890.1090 or email staff@ncprobono.org.
+To contact our North Carolina Pro Bono Resource Center staff, please email staff@ncprobono.org.

 Director